Last Updated on

 First selection of Xmarks alternatives

-To help you decide, we wrote reviews on the six best Xmarks replacements.
+To help you decide, we wrote reviews on the six best alternatives to replace Xmarks.
 We listed all of them, linking to their in-depth reviews.

 Our favorite bookmarking tool is start.me.
 It is a more powerful bookmark manager than the rest of the pack, as you can show your links as lists, icons, or even in a cloud view.
 They offer many advanced widgets, unlimited pages and great sharing options.
 The free version is great, but with a PRO subscription, you can become even more productive.
 Read our extended review to learn why we’re so supportive of start.me.